Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 \figref{fig:spectra_mmb} shows $\hc$, $M$, and $\distcom$ for varying $\mmbulge$ parameters.
 Given a population of host galaxies, the $\mmbulge$ relation in Eq.\ \ref{eq:mmbulge_relation} sets the masses of these galaxies' central SMBHBs.
 Increasing the relation's mass normalization ($\mmbamp$) shifts all SMBHBs to higher masses.
 This has negligible impact on low mass bins, where the number density is large and changes gradually with mass.
 However, at high masses, the number density drops off quickly with increasing mass.
 This means that shifting the expected number of sources of one bin to the next bin of increasing mass significantly raises the chances of realizing a source in that higher mass bin.
 Overall, this increases the odds of randomly sampling a source in any high-mass bin.

 The left column of \figref{fig:spectra_mmb} shows that a $\sim\!\!1~\tr{dex}$ increase in $\massss$ follows the increase in $\mmbamp$ from 7.6 to 9.0 at low frequencies, where massive sources are numerous.
+The $\sim\!\!1~\tr{dex}$ increase in mass is not as great as the $\sim\!\!1.6~\tr{dex}$ increase in mass normalization because these higher mass binaries also evolve faster.

 At high frequencies, the 68\% CIs see a more modest increase, which follows from the fact that these represent lower mass sources.
 The changes in $\hcss$ are approximately proportional to $\massss^{5/3}$ (see Eqs.\ \ref{eq:strain_amp} and \ref{eq:char_strain_ss}) with deviations below this relation owing to unequal mass ratios.
 Meanwhile, at high frequencies, the background is minimally affected by $\mmbamp$ due to the lack of massive sources, especially after the loudest have been removed.
 Ultimately, across all frequencies, increasing $\mmbamp$ raises $\hcss$ more than $\hcbg$.

 Increasing scatter $\mmbscatter$ in the $\mmbulge$ relation preferentially scatters sources to higher mass bins through Eddington Bias.
 Like $\mmbamp$, this increases the odds of sampling sources from the highest mass bins.
 The right column of \figref{fig:spectra_mmb} shows that an increase in $\mmbscatter$ from 0.0 to 0.9 increases all low-frequency $\hc$, $\hcss$ slightly more than $\hcbg$.
 This preferential scattering effect becomes negligible at lower masses where the mass function flattens and number densities become large; thus, we see the $\massss$ 68\% CI and $\massbg$ medians both converge at high frequencies where lower mass sources dominate.
+Similarly to the $\gsmfmass$ scenario, anytime low-mass sources are a greater contributor to the overall characteristic strain spectrum, the low-frequency end of the spectrum is also flatter, due to low-mass sources' hardening being sped up by environmental processes.

 In addition to the preferential scattering systematically increasing masses, introducing scatter to the $\mmbulge$ relation adds a second element of randomness beyond the Poisson bin sampling, widening the variance of random realizations.
 This is apparent as a slight widening of the 68\% CI $\massss$ and $\hcss$ regions and is more obvious in the SS 95th percentiles, which generally increase by $\gtrsim0.5$ dex, even at high frequencies where the 68\% CIs converge.